Exploring Nonlinear Pathway in Parameter Space for Machine Unlearning: Experiments

 \subsection{Experiment Results}

-\paragraph{Overall Performance.} We evaluate the performance of seven MU baselines and our framework MCU and $\text{MCU}_{\beta}$.
-Table~\ref{tab:random_forgetting} presents results for $10\%$ random data forgetting across $3$ datasets and architectures, while Table~\ref{tab:vit_class} reports results for class-wise forgetting on the ImageNet-100 dataset with ViT.
-Additional results for class-wise forgetting on other datasets and architectures are included in Appendix~\ref{app:ex}.
-The effectiveness of an MU method cannot be judged by a single metric alone, as unlearning must not only ensure strong forgetting quality but also preserve model utility on both seen and unseen reserved data.
-Accordingly, the Avg.
-Gap column presents the mean performance gap across UA, RA, TA, and MIA.
+\paragraph{Overall Performance.} We evaluate the performance of MU baselines and our framework MCU and $\text{MCU}_{\beta}$.
+Table~\ref{tab:random_forgetting} presents results for $10\%$ random data forgetting across $2$ datasets and architectures, while Table~\ref{tab:vit_class} reports results for class-wise forgetting on ImageNet-100 dataset with ViT.
+Additional results on other datasets, architectures, and unlearning scenarios are included in Tables~\ref{tab:vgg_random}-\ref{tab:cifar10_vgg} in Appendix~\ref{app:ex}.
+The Avg.
+Gap presents the mean performance gap across UA, RA, TA, and MIA.

 Under comprehensive metrics, both MCU and $\text{MCU}_{\beta}$ consistently exhibit the top two overall performances under both random data forgetting and class-wise forgetting.
 Notably, in the class-wise forgetting scenario, $\text{MCU}_{\beta}$ performs nearly on par with the RT method.
-Additionally, $\text{MCU}_{\beta}$ achieves superior overall performance compared to MCU, validating the effectiveness of our proposed adaptive $\beta$ strategy.
-Unlike the fixed $\beta$ that requires extensive tuning, the adaptive $\beta$ approach dynamically adjusts during the training process, ensuring an excellent balance between forgetting and retaining performance.
-The adaptive $\beta$ not only simplifies the training process but also enhances the effectiveness of our MCU framework.
+Additionally, $\text{MCU}_{\beta}$ outperforms MCU, validating our adaptive $\beta$ strategy, which both simplifies training process and enhances the effectiveness of MCU framework.

-The results highlight the superiority of nonlinear unlearning over the linear method NegTV, especially in class-wise scenario in Tables~\ref{tab:resnet_class} and \ref{tab:vgg_class} in the Appendix.
-In our experiments of the class-wise scenario, we attempted to optimize NegTV by extensively tuning its scaling hyperparameter, but encountered a persistent dilemma: NegTV either resulted in under-forgetting (failing to adequately remove the influence of the forgetting class) or over-forgetting (excessively degrading model performance).
+The results highlight the superiority of nonlinear unlearning over the linear method NegTV, especially in the class-wise forgetting scenario in Tables~\ref{tab:resnet_class} and \ref{tab:vgg_class} in the Appendix~\ref{app:ex}.
+In the class-wise forgetting scenario, we attempted to optimize NegTV by extensively tuning its scaling hyperparameter, but encountered a persistent dilemma: NegTV either resulted in under-forgetting or over-forgetting.
 This stark trade-off highlights the inherent challenge of weight entanglement in linear approaches, which struggle to achieve the balance required for effective class-wise unlearning.